top of page

 A large Italianate mansion featuring a white exterior, a low-pitched, hipped roof, and wide eaves supported by ornate brackets.
 The house has tall, narrow windows with dark shutters, a central two-story balcony with intricate wrought iron detailing, and a prominent cupola atop the roof.
 A rounded bay window is visible on one side, and the mansion is surrounded by a grassy lawn with leafless trees, emphasizing its historic character and grandeur.

 Beechwood (Isaac Kinsey House), built 1871.
 Washington Township, Wayne County, Indiana.
-Beechwood is a stunning example of the Italianate style applied to a larger estate house.
+Beechwood is a notable example of the Italianate style applied to a larger estate house.
 The cupola with arched windows and iron porch are key features of the style.
 Author's photograph.

 A brick building showcasing the Italianate architectural style with Greek Revival elements.
 The structure features tall, rounded-arched windows with decorative stone hoods, a low-pitched roof with wide eaves decorated with dentil molding, and a small balcony with ornate railings above the central entrance.
 The brick walls are accented by rusticated stone quoins at the corners.
 The property is surrounded by a lawn, autumn trees, and a paved pathway, highlighting its historic charm.